rdtaylorjr/tehillim-embeddings/README.md

 for higher-order sequences and exact surface-form recurrence.
 Consumers must inspect coverage and zero-vector behavior for each construction.

 The committed vectors preserve derived outputs, while construction decisions remain distributed across generators and support files.
-A future revision should attach code revision, corpus revision, configuration values, and support-count inputs to each output partition.
+A future release should attach code revision, corpus revision, configuration values, and support-count inputs to each output partition.
 It should also regenerate a defined subset under clause and phrase-atom units, so the effect of the accentual target unit becomes a measured sensitivity condition.

-No top-level command reconstructs the full linguistic corpus.
-The semantic entry point also processes the 17 registered models sequentially.
-Model jobs are independent and expensive, while hardware and provider rate limits require an explicit scheduling policy.
-A future orchestrator should record its execution plan and run compatible jobs across controlled workers without changing the representation formula.

 ## Reproducibility